antonio123321/Predicting-airline-customers-satisfation/README.md

-This readme file includes some description and guidance for Airline Passenger Satisfaction Prediction, first using a decision tree algorithm and then a K-NN algorithm.
+This readme file includes some description and guidance for Airline Passenger Satisfaction Prediction,  using a decision tree algorithm  a K-NN algorithm and an Artificial Neural Network.